swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 }

-let ab: RefinedA & B = S() ✅
+let myRefinedAB: RefinedA & B = S() ✅

-let a: Int = ab.a ✅
+let a: Int = myRefinedAB.a ✅

-let b: some Any = ab.b ❌
+let b: some Any = myRefinedAB.b ❌
 // We don’t know what type 'B' is
-// on the type-erased value 'ab'.
+// on the type-erased value 'myRefinedAB'.
 ```